>

 • How should Ministers seek to engage with us in this new trading environment?

-• DBT will produce comms and explainers in the coming days to help business.
+• DBT has produced comms and explainers in coming day to help businesses

-• BCC summarising President’s Executive Order and the guidance produced by US Customs and Border Protection on release.
+• BCC summarising President’s Executive Orders and Proclamations and the guidance produced by US Customs and Border Protection on release.

 • Secured: changes to subsidies rules and thresholds, permitting awards on community development using fast-track process and raising threshold limit for awards without mandatory call-in to £25m.